waghuldeketaki-lgtm/arduino-heartbeat-monitor/README.md

 ##Arduino Heartbeat Monitoring System

 ## 📌 About the Project
-This project is an IoT-based system using Arduino and a heartbeat sensor to monitor pulse rate detector
+This project is an IoT-based system using Arduino and a heartbeat sensor to monitor pulse rate detector.

 ---